garysweaver/irie/README.md

 end
 ```

+will create an action named 'some_action'.
+You'll need to add views and routes, but the controller part is done.

-Be sure to add a route for that action, e.g. in `config/routes.rb`, e.g. for the Barfoo model:
+In addition to creating the related view(s), be sure to add a route in `config/routes.rb` like:

 ```ruby
 MyAppName::Application.routes.draw do